 Calculating your taxes can be tricky if you run a small business.
-One of the areas that may confuse you is related to tax deductions.
+Granted, there are excellent DIY options such as TurboTax Self-Employed, and you can always hire a CPA to manage your business finances.
+If you do opt to do it yourself, one of the primary areas that may confuse you is related to tax deductions.
 You would want to claim the maximum because they can significantly lower your tax burden.
 At the same time, you would not want to deduct anything that is not allowed because the IRS does not favor illegitimate deductions.

 The idea is to know all about the tax deductions you can legitimately claim.
 Several small business expenses can be considered as tax deductions.
 Moreover, the norms related to deductions change from time to time as tax laws are altered.
 So it is really important that you know what you can legitimately deduct from your income while calculating the tax burden.
 Here is a list of small business deductible expenses.